stared/jekyll-blog-pre-2022/_posts/2017/2017-05-01-teaching-deep-learning.markdown

 ---
 layout: post
-title: "Learning Deep Learning with Keras"
+title: Learning Deep Learning with Keras
-date: '2017-04-30 23:59 +0100'
+date: '017-04-30 23:59 +0100'
 author: Piotr Migdał
 tags:
   - machine-learning
   - deep-learning
   - overview
-mathjax: true
 description: >-
   Don't be afraid of artificial neural networks - it is easy to start!
 An overview of deep learning with links to didactic materials.
 image: /imgs/2017-04-30-learning-deep-learning/deep_learning_meme_keras.png
 ---